 On the mountain's north side, the Gran Glaciar Norte fills the elongated highland basin and is the source of seven outlet glaciers.

 The two main glaciers and seven outlet glaciers are as follows:

 - Gran Glaciar Norte

 Sierra Negra (Cerro La Negra) is an extinct volcano southwest of nearby Pico de Orizaba.
 With a summit elevation of 4,580 m (15,030 ft) above sea level, it is the fifth-highest peak in Mexico.

 Pico de Orizaba National Park

-On December 16, 1936, President Lázaro Cárdenas, in an effort to protect the natural beauty of Pico de Orizaba, created a national park with an area of 19,750 ha (48,800 acres) that included the volcano and the surrounding area along with the settlements of Tlachichuca, Ciudad Serdán, La Perla, Mariano Escobedo and Calcahualco.
+On December 16, 1936, President Lázaro Cárdenas, to protect the natural beauty of Pico de Orizaba, created a national park with an area of 19,750 ha (48,800 acres) that included the volcano and the surrounding area along with the settlements of Tlachichuca, Ciudad Serdán, La Perla, Mariano Escobedo, and Calcahualco.

 The prominent peaks and glaciers of Pico de Orizaba